Backwell: Playing Fields

-As the fields were given to the collective people of Backwell, they had, and continue to have, no sole owner.
-The fields are, however, managed and maintained by a team of directors of the Backwell Playing Fields Charity.

 The fields are often used for playing football, mainly for Ashton and Backwell United FC's home games, as the club's home and stadium is at the Playing Fields.
 Other sports grounds at the Fields are Backwell Tennis Club, West Backwell Bowling Club, and Backwell Judo Club.
 The fields are also home to a youth club.
 1st Backwell Scouts hut is just outside the park boundaries, but the fields are used a lot by them for their outdoor activities.

 Sports

 Ashton & Backwell United F.C. was originally called Backwell United but then merged with one of Bristol's largest youth club's Ashton Boys FC.
 They are currently members of the Western League First Division.
 They moved to their current home in 1947, the Backwell Recreation Ground.